-Appreciating the contribution of the UN-Habitat Participatory Slum Upgrading Programme and recognizing that the Programme has provided a joint vision of what is needed to scale transformative actions in informal settlements and slums, and welcoming the slum upgrading programmes implemented by UN-Habitat in various countries,
+Appreciating the contribution of the Participatory Slum Upgrading Programme of the United Nations Human Settlements Programme (UN-Habitat) and recognizing that the Programme has provided a joint vision of what is needed to scale transformative actions in informal settlements and slums, and welcoming the slum upgrading programmes implemented by UN-Habitat in various countries,

-Taking note of the launch by UN-Habitat of the Global Action Plan: Accelerating for Transforming Informal Settlements and Slums by 20304 at the international meeting hosted by the Government of South Africa in October 2022,
+Taking note of the launch by UN-Habitat of the Global Action Plan: Accelerating for Transforming Informal Settlements and Slums by 2030 at the international meeting hosted by the Government of South Africa in October 2022,

-1. Calls for the use of the seven years remaining until 2030 to build the foundation for a transformation meeting the needs of today's estimated 1 billion5 slum and informal settlement dwellers, a number expected to reach 3 billion by $2050,^{6}$ if no action is taken;

-2. Seeks to undertake the transformation of slums and informal settlements by 2030 as part of a long-term, sustainable plan for transforming our neighbourhoods and cities into integrated urban settlements that accommodate, support and enable a decent standard of living for all who inhabit them, thus transforming slums and informal settlements into functional settlements where people can access adequate, safe, liveable and affordable housing and other basic services, including water, education, health and waste management, among others;

-3. Supports the following 10 key actions towards scaling slum transformation:

-(a) Promote multi-level participatory governance: Adopt a whole-of-government and whole-of-society approach involving integrated frameworks with multisectoral horizontal and vertical coordination among government spheres at all levels, enabling democratic and effective participation by all groups, especially communities and civil society, to ensure that the capacities of the public and private sectors and civil society are fully leveraged;

-(b) Conduct spatial planning: Strengthen land management and the statutory planning of land for the citywide recognition of informal settlements and their integration into the urban fabric, maximizing the availability and use of and access to public land for adequate housing purposes; design strategies for balanced densification, including development of city peripheries, to foster rural-urban connections and avoid unplanned urban expansion that negatively impacts the environment; bolster urban development in secondary cities and neighbourhoods vulnerable to sudden and slow onset shocks and stresses; ensure equitable and empowered participation of inhabitants for direct involvement in integrated planning and decision-making - considering the role of agency, bottom-up approaches and community networking - of these particular territories in the development of local and solutions, following sustainable, people-centred, age-, gender- and disability-responsive integrated approaches to urban development;
+- 1. Calls for the use of the seven years remaining until 2030 to build the foundation for a transformation meeting the needs of today's estimated 1 billion slum and informal settlement dwellers, a number expected to reach 3 billion by 2050, if no action is taken; - 2.
+Urges the transformation of slums and informal settlements by 2030 as part of a long-term, sustainable plan for transforming our neighbourhoods and cities into integrated urban settlements that accommodate, support and enable a decent standard of living for all who inhabit them, thus transforming slums and informal settlements into functional settlements where people can access adequate, safe, liveable and affordable housing and other basic services, including water, education, health and waste management, among others; - 3.
+Supports the following 10 key actions towards scaling slum transformation: - (a) Promote multi-level participatory governance: Adopt a whole-of-government and whole-of-society approach involving integrated frameworks with multisectoral horizontal and vertical coordination among government spheres at all levels, enabling democratic and effective participation by all groups, especially communities and civil society, to ensure that the capacities of the public and private sectors and civil society are fully leveraged; - (b) Conduct spatial planning: Strengthen land management and the statutory planning of land for the citywide recognition of informal settlements and their integration into the urban fabric, maximizing the availability and use of and access to public land for adequate housing purposes; design strategies for balanced densification, including development of city peripheries, to foster rural-urban connections and avoid unplanned urban expansion that negatively impacts the environment; bolster urban development in secondary cities and neighbourhoods vulnerable to sudden and slow onset shocks and stresses; ensure equitable and empowered participation of inhabitants for direct involvement in integrated planning of and decision-making in considering the role of agency, bottom-up approaches and community networking these particular territories in the development of local and sustainable solutions to enable culturally adequate and inclusive design of interventions and solutions, following sustainable, people-centred, age-, gender- and disability-responsive integrated approaches to urban development;

-3 E/2022/55.
+&lt;sup>3 E/2022/55, para.
+109.